quin2k/Cheat-Menu-Framework/README.md

 - Added a menu in the Game Tweaks to revive unique NPCs.
 Inspired by one of kastrom's mods on raidgame.ru.
 - Included some rebirth traits in "Appearance" menu including freckles, pubic/anal hair, and pube growth rates (if active).
 - Tried to improve language support.
 If you would like to contribute, go to [Google Docs Translation](https://docs.google.com/spreadsheets/d/1hoDT0cJfvXVhomTkJyq5G6tgjrkiBAm26lsjEOWU3_k/edit?usp=sharing).
+  - Russian updated courtesy of Sadorimatsu at F95zone.to / raidgame.ru
+  - If you aren't comfortable accessing via Google Docs, DM me and I'll send an excel version.

 </details>